Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Algebraic set-up: matrices and relations

-We will see that there is a one to one correspondence between toric fans up to the action of $\sltz$ and lists of integers $a_0, \ldots, a_{d-1}\in\Z$ satisfying (Corollary \ref{cor_toricfaneqn}).
-Equation \eqref{eqn_stfan} is a refinement of Equation \eqref{eqn_st} which implies both that the successive pairs of vectors form a basis of $\Z^2$ and that the vectors are labeled in counter-clockwise order.
-In Proposition \ref{prop_standardformstfan} we produce an analogous equation for semitoric fans.
+Equation \eqref{eqn_stfan} is a ref\/inement of equation~\eqref{eqn_st} which implies both that the successive pairs of vectors form a basis of~$\Z^2$ and that the vectors are labeled in counter-clockwise order.
+In Proposition~\ref{prop_standardformstfan} we produce an analogous equation for semitoric fans.